g0dEngineer/Cryptosynth/ArtificialImageConstruction_Instructions_God.md

 * Each intelligent cryptosynhs are constructed starting with fake images of realistic looking humans, using stylegan2.

-* These now publicly released instructions were priorly provided with each synth sold (to allow for creation of custom synths), beyond the open source synth sample guide.
+* These now publicly released instructions were priorly provided [with each synth sold on opensea](https://opensea.io/collection/cryptosynth/) (to allow for creation of custom synths), beyond the open source synth sample guide.

 * After the stylegan 2 samples are generated, they form inputs to a 3d program (program B) which auto-converts the image to 3d face, after which I integrated gpt-2 into blender (program C) while rendering the 3d face in the configuratio seen in the crypsotynth open source.